richardsondev/AggregateConfigBuildTask/README.md

 - **AddSourceProperty** *(optional, default=false)*: Adds a `source` property to each object in the output, indicating the YAML file it originated from.
 - **OutputType** *(required)*: Determines the output format.
 Supported values:
   - `Json`: Outputs a regular JSON file.
-  - `ArmParameter`: Outputs an Azure ARM template parameter file.
+  - `Arm`: Outputs an Azure ARM template parameter file.
   - `Yaml`: Outputs a YAML file.
 - **InputType** *(optional, default=YAML)*: Determines the input format.
 Supported values:
   - `Json`: Inputs are JSON files with a `.json` extension.